-- providing fashionable high quality products of the finest craftsmanship; - offering complimentary design service through an estimated 2,000 motivated interior design professionals network-wide, which we believe makes us the world's leading interior design network; - our wide array of custom product offerings across our upholstery, case goods, and accent product categories; - · enhancing our technology in all aspects of the business; and - leveraging our vertically integrated structure.
+- providing fashionable high quality products of the finest craftsmanship; - offering complimentary design service through an estimated 2,000 motivated interior design professionals network-wide, which we believe makes us the world's leading interior design network; - our wide array of custom product offerings across our upholstery, case goods, and accent product categories; - enhancing our technology in all aspects of the business; and - leveraging our vertically integrated structure.

-We continue to make investments to strengthen the level of service, professionalism, and interior design competence, as well as to improve the efficiency of our retail operations.
-We believe that over time, we will continue to benefit from (i) continuous repositioning of our retail network, (ii) frequent new product introductions, (iii) new and innovative marketing promotions and effective use of targeted advertising media, and (iv) continued use of the latest technology coupled with personal service from our interior design professionals.
-We believe our network of professionally trained interior design professionals differentiates us significantly from others in our industry.
+We believe our network of professionally trained interior design professionals differentiates us significantly from our competitors.
+We continue to strengthen the level of service, professionalism, and interior design competence, as well as to improve the efficiency of our retail operations.
+We believe that over time, we will continue to benefit from (i) continuous repositioning of our retail network, (ii) frequent new product introductions, (iii) new and innovative marketing promotions and effective use of targeted advertising media, and (iv) continued use of the latest technology combined with personal service from our interior design professionals.

 Beginning in the fall of 2014, we commenced a major transformation of our product offerings with several phases.
 We introduced Casual Classics during the first phase in the fall of 2014.
 In the spring and summer of 2015, we launched the second phase, Romantic Classics.
 We launched the third phase in the fall of 2015, during which we further developed Romantic Classics.
 We further expanded our Casual Classics with three new design projections; Buckhead introduced in June 2016; Santa Monica introduced in July 2016; and Brooklyn introduced in August 2016.
 These new product offerings were followed by the introduction of our Ethan Allen | Disney home line in November 2016.
-While we implement major product introductions, such as the introductions described above, our wholesale segment experiences some disruptions in manufacturing as we change tooling and methods, build prototypes and then ramp up production.
+Now that we have completed this major transformation, we believe that we are well positioned to benefit from the actions taken.
+While we implement major product introductions, such as the introductions described above, our wholesale segment experiences some disruptions in manufacturing as we change tooling and manufacturing methods, build prototypes and then ramp up production.
 In our retail segment, some disruption also occurs in our design centers as we update floor displays, and sell the remainder of our older products on clearance to make space for the new product.
 These disruptions may affect sales and expenses.
 Our continuous product transformation in measured steps helps us minimize these disruptions and preserve our reputation for offering high-quality and fashionable products.